 December 26, 2019

-The best of 2019 Canadian visual arts: an essential year of Indigenous work, at home and abroad, including Contemporary Calgary
+The Globe and Mail: Best of 2019 Canadian visual arts – an essential year of Indigenous work, at home and abroad, including Contemporary Calgary

 by Kate Taylor